Jay Whiss: Peace of Mind: 2019–2022

+His second studio album, Whole Hearted, was published posthumously on streaming platforms in September 2025.

+Death

+In August 2025, Jimmy Prime announced on Instagram that Whiss had died in March 2025 due to complications from brain cancer.
+The family chose to keep the matter private at the time of his death, only announcing it to the public four months later.
+Whiss spent the last moments of his life in Alberta.

 Artistry

 Influences

 Whiss has cited several hip hop artists as influencing his rapping style, including Ludacris, Missy Elliot, The Notorious B.I.G., and Jay Z, while also crediting various Canadian musicians, such as Solitair, Kardinal Offishall, and Point Blank.